persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

 ## Description of the project

-Developed in a Node 14 envirement
+Developed in a Node 14 environment

 A boilerplate readdy to serve: